Aspie96/blog/content/posts/free_software.md

 - *Cost*: While free software doesn't have to be available at no charge, it typically is.
 Even when it isn't, multiple people can buy one copy and reproduce it among themselves, perfectly legally and morally.
 - *Customization*: Because free software can be modified, it can be customized to one's own needs.
 - *Security*: While this may be counter-intuitive to some, the fact that source code is readily available to be studied by anyone is good from a security perspective.
 It's well understood that computer security should not be addressed trough obscurity (Kerckhoffs's principle).
 If the source code is public, anyone can verify the absence of backdoors and any accidental vulnerability can be reported and corrected (Linus's law).
+- *Cooperation*: When working cooperatively on a project, free software is ideal because users care share it among themselves independently, without being encumbered by a proprietary license.
 - *Dependability*: A free program never ceases to exist, because any user is allowed to retain copies for any length of time.
-- *All-purpose*: One can learn how to use a free program, become good at it, and then use it, years later, in unforeseen scenarios (such as an unexpected commercial endeavor from what looked like would have remained just a hobby), thanks to the unrestricted freedom to run it.
+- *Applicability*: One can learn how to use a free program, become good at it, and then use it, years later, in unforeseen scenarios (such as an unexpected commercial endeavor from what looked like would have remained just a hobby), thanks to the unrestricted freedom to run it.
 - *Interoperability*: Free program use free file formats, which allows communication between different programs.